Nathan-Butler7/ticket-lifecycle/README.md

 <b> Ticket 2 </b>

-1. Back to the End User osTicket URL (http://localhost/osTicket), click 'Open a New Ticket' at the top of the bar.
+1. Back to the End User osTicket URL (http://localhost/osTicket), and click 'Open a New Ticket' at the top of the bar.

 ![Screenshot 2025-05-15 104349](https://github.com/user-attachments/assets/d5efb419-e1ce-4014-a853-b0e06c6881d3)